ia-mm-ai/IAMMAI/README.md

 - correction and overwrite
 - canonical source and derivative surface

-That separation is what keeps a system from lying about what happened.
+That separation is what keeps a system from fabricating about what happened.

 ## Repository structure